fredericojpr/WDL_1/Deliverables/imspowerCL1.md

 ### Users
 Describe who would be the users of your product and for what purpose would they use it.
+Route Planners and Waste Managers would benefit the most of using this dashboard to control and predict how to allocate their resources for the coming days/ weeks.
 Example: Traffic controllers use the dashboard during their work to better plan where to dispatch resources

 ### Activities